Why You Should Eat an Anti-Inflammatory Diet

 - Enjoy a glass of red wine occasionally.

 It just may be that eating a healthier diet will give you more energy, since it should reduce inflammation and pain.
 In addition, the healthier diet may prevent a heart attack or a stroke.
+For those with an autoimmune disease, this type of diet can make a big difference in the your pain level.

 Foods That Cause Inflammation

-The Western diet tends to be high in beef, pork, dairy products, soft drinks, and chips.
+The Western diet tends to be high in beef, pork, dairy products, soft drinks and chips.
 These foods are thought to cause inflammation.
 Some clinicians believe people have food sensitivities (allergens) to particular foods, which also cause inflammation.
 The most common allergic foods are milk, dairy products, wheat, corn, eggs, beef, yeast, and soy.

 Other processed foods may also be a problem, such as processed meats.
-Sandwich meats, wieners, sausages, and many other foods contain nitrites, which are linked to chronic illnesses and inflammation.
+Sandwich meats, wieners, sausages and many other foods contain nitrites, which are linked to chronic illnesses and inflammation.
 Foods with high sugar content cause oxidative stress in the cells, which also causes inflammation.

 Inflammation and Disease